Rogerbin/matlab/README.md

 # matlab
-some code used in my study
+some code used in my study of data analysis